dotnet/orleans/Samples-Overview/GPS-Tracker.md

 Running the sample locally:

 1. Open the `GPSTracker.sln` file in Visual Studio 2013, and build the solution.
-2. Start the local Orleans Silo by running the `StartLocalSilo.cmd` in the Orleans SDK directory.
+2. Start the local Orleans Silo by running the `Host` project of the solution.
 3. In Visual Studio, right click on the `GPSTracker.Web` project, and click `Set as StartUp Project`.
 4. Press F5 to start `GPSTracker.Web` web application.
 5. Your browser should open on a map of San Francisco.